MCP Architecture

 Client

-Section titled “Client”The Client is a component embedded inside the Host that handles low-level communication with MCP servers.
+Section titled “Client”The Client is a component embedded inside the Host that maintains a connection to a specific MCP Server and obtains context for the Host to use.[1]
 It acts like an “adapter” or “messenger.”

 Responsibilities